peter-mghendi/Karata.Webassembly/README.md

 > If you're here, you're probably looking for [Karata.Web](https://karatagame.herokuapp.com), the modern version built on [.NET 6](https://get.dot.net/6).
 Unfortunately, that version is closed-source.
-This is only an early version that ran on Blazor Webassembly.
+This is only an early version that ran on webassembly.

 # Karata

-Online card game built on .NET, webassembly and websockets.
+Online card game built on .NET, wasm and websockets.